“I know that I should start saving money but the idea of looking at my bank account stresses me out.”

 I’ve heard from many readers who simply hate the idea of personal finance.

-I have started to realize that many people in general simply hate learning about personal finance.
-But 20-somethings especially hate learning and talking about personal finance (not everyone, but lots).
+I’ve started to realize that many people in general simply hate learning about personal finance.
+But 20-somethings and millennials especially hate learning and talking about personal finance.

-The two most common reasons people hate learning about money or researching it, is because their ashamed to admit they’re not good with money and because money management is terribly boring for most young professionals.
+The two most common reasons millennials hate learning about money or researching it, is because they’re ashamed to admit they’re not good with money and because money management is terribly boring for most young professionals.

-Why do twenty-somethings hate learning about personal finance/money management?
+Why do millennials hate learning about personal finance/money management?

-Many personal finance information sessions are a scam
+Many personal finance information sessions/products are a scam.

 How can anyone care about personal finance information when a majority of it seems like a big scam?
 This is where I completely sympathize with those that hate learning about personal finance/money management.